NoReasonException/sciencefsPrototype/README.md

-This is the MongoDB version of ScienceFS prototype
+# This is the MongoDB version of ScienceFS prototype

-if you want to play directly with it without reading all the boring notes skip the first page
+*If you want to play directly with it without reading all the boring notes skip the first page*

-the main file is parser.py
+*The main file is parser.py*

-it takes 4 parameters
+It takes 4 parameters

 ### (-u) the url link of mongodb
 ```